exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 Of course, I needed a hook to make it evocative!

-Casting about in my brain for a good Christmas theme involving lots of strangers and high tension (and high stakes), I was completely stumped.
+Casting about in my brain for a good Christmas theme involving lots of strangers and high tension (and high stakes) that wasn't a party, I was completely stumped.
 I knew I wanted to incorporate a strong scene structure, almost like a board game.
 I knew I wanted plenty of opportunities for social interaction.
 I knew I wanted hard choices at the end.

 So obviously: